Benicassim Festival will be one of the best weeks of your life. Because I’ve been twice, and it most definitely counts as two of mine.

-- Lots of snacks or non-meltable goodies.
+- Lots of snacks or non-meltable treats

 Benicassim Festival Guide – The Actual Festival

-Most crucially, it’s essential to know that the music at Benicassim doesn’t begin each day until gone 10/11pm.
-It finishes at 5/6am – you WILL be exhausted by the end.
-Once the sun comes up, it’s hard to sleep.
+The most important thing to know is that the music at Benicassim Festival starts each night at 10 or 11pm.
+It finishes at about 5 or 6am.
+This is why you do not get much sleep each night.
+You WILL be exhausted by the end of the festival as once the sun comes up, it’s very hard to sleep.

 The prices for alcohol and food are ridiculously cheap.
-My top tip here would be to buy one of the frozen tubs of lemon granizado and poor a bottle of vodka in it.
+My top tip here would be to buy one of the frozen tubs of lemon granizado and pour a bottle of vodka in it.
 Then you have loads of mixer but also a nice icy cold drink to work with.
 Warm wine just doesn’t compare and I always despaired if they’d run out out of granizado by the time I arrived.

-Personal Security / Safety at Benicassim
+Personal Security and Safety at Benicassim Festival

 Don’t light cigarettes or any kind of flame – it is unbelievably hazardous in such a dry and barren location.

-To finish my Benicassim Festival Guide..
+To finish this Benicassim Festival Guide:

 If you’ve already been or would like any further tips or information on Benicassim, please don’t hesitate to contact me!
 I’ll get back to you as soon as I can